Nomination and patient consent

 What are the benefits with an SOP?
 This ensures that nomination is both:

 - captured in an auditable way so that, if challenged, processes are in place to back up information following on from a customer complaint or from an audit perspective.

 Where can a template be found?
 Both the NPA and Numark have developed template SOPs.

 Can the AT sign-off on an SOP?
 It would not be appropriate for a local NHS England team to request to individually sign-off a pharmacy nomination SOP or state that a pharmacy cannot begin to collect consent for nomination until the team has seen a SOP.
 In joint PSNC/NHS PCC Guidance on monitoring the contract’s Essential Services, it was agreed that the monitoring should only extend so far as to whether a pharmacy has an appropriate SOP, for example ask to see it during a monitoring visit.
 The guidance stated that it would be unwise for a local NHS England team to carry out any detailed examination, because it will be unable to determine what is appropriate for the individual pharmacy concerned, and any shortcomings not identified, or suggestions made which themselves cause problems in delivery of the services, could lead to the local NHS England team itself being involved in litigation.

 EPS Release 2 sign

 To support patients in recognising which sites are Release 2 enabled, the NHS Digital has developed a sign which can optionally be displayed within prescribing and dispensing sites.
 The sign will be supplied to a site at the time of going live with Release 2 and will be available in three different formats, A5 window sticker, A4 poster or A5 counter-top sign.
-If this sign has not been received, it can also be obtained from Department of Health’s Publications Orderline while stocks last.
+If this sign has not been received, it can also be obtained from Department of Health and Social Care’s Publications Orderline while stocks last.